I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/nf-irb-ataportgetdevicebase.md

 req.lib : Ataport.lib; Pciidex.lib
 req.dll :
 req.irql :
+topictype :
+apitype :
+apilocation :
+apiname :
+product : Windows
+targetos : Windows
 req.typenames : IDE_POWER_STATE
 ---

 # AtaPortGetDeviceBase function
 The <b>AtaPortGetDeviceBase</b> routine returns a mapped logical base address that is used to communicate with an HBA.
+<div class="alert"><b>Note</b>  The ATA port driver and ATA miniport driver models may be altered or unavailable in the future.
+Instead, we recommend using the <a href="https://msdn.microsoft.com/en-us/windows/hardware/drivers/storage/storport-driver">Storport driver</a> and <a href="https://msdn.microsoft.com/en-us/windows/hardware/drivers/storage/storport-miniport-drivers">Storport miniport</a> driver models.</div><div> </div>

 ## Syntax